cannarin025/YOLOv4-Drone-Detection/README.md

         sudo /bin/bash -c 'echo "/usr/local/lib" > /etc/ld.so.conf.d/opencv.conf'
         sudo ldconfig

-##Use
+## Use

-**Set run configuration of main.py to inside the darknet directory**
+**Set run configuration of main.py to be inside the darknet directory**

+1. Put trained YOLOv4 model files into corresponding Vis/IR folder inside the models directory.
-1. Define area for drone in main.py using area class.
+2. Define area for drone in main.py using area class.
     Specify rectangular geofence for drone.
 Drone will not leave this defined space.
-2. Run drone detections by calling the area.run() method.
+3. Run drone detections by calling the area.run() methodd.
 Specify step size between photographs, length of flight path and flight altitude.

-###Filestructure
+### Filestructure

    main.py: Code to be edited by the user to run drone detections.